-C. The work placement should inculcate an appropriate understanding of health and safety, professional best practice, an appreciation of ethical issues, and demonstrate an understanding of scientific integrity.
-The Society recognises that responsibility for health and safety, risk analysis and ethical approval lies with the institution and/or employer.
-However, the student should have been involved in these processes as they apply to their work placement (e.g. by preparing a draft risk assessment or ethics application that can be submitted as assessed coursework or included in the work placement report or equivalent).
+J. The capstone experience should inculcate an appropriate understanding of health and safety good practice, an appreciation of ethical issues, and demonstrate an understanding of scientific integrity

+The Society recognises that responsibility for health and safety, risk analysis and ethical approval lies with the institution.
+However, the student should have been involved in these processes as they apply to their capstone experience (e.g. by preparing a draft risk assessment or ethics application that can be submitted as assessed coursework or included in the capstone experience report).